dstkeehan/dstkeehan.github.io/research.md

 ### Talks

-* Stochastic Dynamic Programming and Model Predictive Pontrol (Oct.
+* Stochastic Dynamic Programming and Model Predictive Control (Oct.
 2022, Auckland) <i>at: 54th Annual Conference of the Operations Research Society of New Zealand<i>.